Cheyne Beach Whaling Station

-Cheyne Beach Whaling Station is a defunct whaling station in Australia.
-It now operates as a tourist park known as Albany's Historic Whaling Station, and has previously also been known as Whaleworld or Whale World.
+Cheyne Beach Whaling Station is a defunct whaling station located in Albany, Western Australia.
+It now operates as an award-winning tourist attraction known as Albany's Historic Whaling Station, and has previously also been known as Whaleworld or Whale World.
 The station is situated in Frenchman Bay in King George Sound and was built in the 1950s, operating until 1978.

-The station takes its name from Cheynes Beach, a small coastal community located approximately 65 km east of Albany, Western Australia and surrounded by Waychinicup National Park.
+The station takes its name from Cheynes Beach, a small coastal community located approximately 65 km east of Albany and is surrounded by Waychinicup National Park.

 History

 Whalers had been recorded at Cheynes Beach in the 1840s with a commercial fishing operation being established there in 1920.
 Whaling recommenced there in the early 1950s and the Cheynes Beach Whaling Company was formed by a family syndicate of eight fishermen.
 The syndicate was headed by two Albany men, G. R. Birss and C. Westerberg, who expected to outlay £20,000 on the venture.
 The business was relocated to the Frenchman Bay site shortly afterward.

 Quotas were set for humpback whales in 1951, but the station was established at the Frenchman Bay site in 1952.
 The industrial facility was built to process whales caught in the area and is composed of a number of large steel and concrete sheds and workshops, smaller timber-framed offices and amenities buildings along with tanks and boilers.
 Much of the station was constructed from old mining equipment along with an alcohol distillation plant from Collie.
 The flensing deck was built over a natural rock slipway with steam winches installed further up the shore to haul the carcasses onto the deck.
 The initial quota for the first year was 50 humpback whales.

 The station produced a total of 500 LT of whale oil during the 1953 season.
 The oil was loaded aboard the Norwegian boat Toulouse ferried by the chaser Cheynes from the station to the boat.

 In 1954 the station loaded over 1000 LT of whale oil, product of 120 whales or the entire season, directly onto the Norwegian ship Tiber using the station chaser Cheynes again.
 The oil had an estimated worth of £100,000.

 The company slowly continued to grow and in 1957 purchased a second chaser Kos VII.